 He is coming to kill me.
 Now would be a good time to run.
 I cannot run.
 I am too afraid to run.

-Paul Varderman could be at any normal school - bullies, girls and annoying teachers are just a part of life.
+Paul Varderman could be at any normal school - exams, girl troubles and annoying teachers are just a part of life.
 Unfortunately 'normal' doesn't apply when it comes to the school's most evil bully, Roth, a twisted and threatening thug with an agenda quite unlike anyone else.
 When Paul ends up delivering a message from Roth to the leader of a gang at a nearby school, it fuels a rivalry with immediate consequences.
-Paul attempts to distance himself from the feud, but when Roth hands him a knife it both empowers him and scares him at the same time . . .
+Paul attempts to distance himself from the feud, but when Roth hands him a knife it both scares and empowers him . . .

-This thought-provoking and original novel highlights the terrible consequences of peer pressure and violence, and casts a spotlight on the worrying rise in knife crime among teenagers.
+Now adapted into a film, this thought-provoking and original novel highlights the terrible consequences of peer pressure and violence, and casts a spotlight on teenage knife crime.

 Recommend this book